ManuelDelpero/LiveFaceRecognition/README.md

 # LiveFaceRecognition
-face recognition on live video using openCV (cv2) and the face recognition library
+Face recognition on live video using openCV (cv2) and the face recognition library